-Missing, expired, and not performed will not be counted as achieving the minimum spKt/V threshold.
+Missing, expired, and not performed are not counted as achieving the minimum weekly Kt/Vurea threshold.

-- S.6.
-Denominator Statement (Brief, narrative description of the target population being measured) - To be included in the denominator for a particular month, the patient must be on hemodialysis for the entire month, be >= 18 years old at the beginning of the month, must have had ESRD for greater than 90 days at the beginning of the month, must be dialyzing thrice weekly during the month, and must be assigned to that facility for the entire month. - S.7.
-Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)
+S.6.
+Denominator Statement (Brief, narrative description of the target population being measured)

+To be included in the denominator for a particular reporting month, the patient must be on peritoneal dialysis for the entire month, be >= 18 years old at the beginning of the month, must have had ESRD for greater than 90 days at the beginning of the month, and must be assigned to that facility for the entire month.

+S.7.
+Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)